ywh9973/ywh9973/README.md

 ## Welcome to My Simulation Laboratory 👋

 In this space, I document energy-stable and high-order techniques for solving well-posed partial differential equations (PDEs).
 I also explore custom experimental direct search / gradient-based optimization tools tailored for research problems and real-world industrial applications.
-If you are looking for custom packaged codes for numerical modeling, optimization, simulation methods, you’re in the right place!

 <!--
 **ywhlab/ywhlab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.